Chuchu0215/AboutMe/README.md

 **June 2014 – June 2018**

-**Senior Director, Research Computing Services** Harvard Business School
+**Senior Director, Research Computing Services**, Harvard Business School,
 Boston, MA

 Responsible for overseeing research computing structure and services, including data science and statistical consulting services, information security compliance, software and hardware procurement and management, and engagement and supervision of externally contracted data analysts, database managers, and project programmers.
 Created and led a series of research training workshops, including: